It was supposed to be my day off.

 Aside from some grass lodged up in the wheel well of the front driver side tire, it seemed to be okay.
 But I was in the ditch, and possible high-centered, so I got back in to see if I could get the car moving.

 ...but the car wouldn't start...

 It made a clicking noise - like when the alternator's shot.
 So I just threw up a "flare prayer" and said "Hey!
 I have an 11 o'clock appointment that YOU rescheduled for me, so what do you want me to do here?"

 The car started up.
 I drove back onto the freeway, continued a few hundred feet to the mixmaster, and got on the other freeway to make it to my appointment on time.

 It wasn't until I was off the freeway, car parked, that I took another hard look at that car: not a scratch.
 No broken gas lines, no dented tire rims, NOTHING was damaged.
 No one was hurt, nothing was banged up, bruised or beaten.
 And, most thankfully, no one else was involved in this crazy stunt-car driving adventure.
 Check out oregonaccidentattorney.com for legal advice and recommendations in such cases.

 I find it hard to call it an "accident"...

 See, I don't believe in accidents.
 I think everything - E'RYTHANG - happens for a reason.
 Sure, there are folks that would call me a spiritual nut, or some kind of weirdo for holding that belief, but whatevs.
-I've lived too much life and seen too many inexplicable things happen that seemed accidental, only to be perfectly in alignment with the divine order of things.
+I do read posts like https://1800injured.care/abogado-de-accidentes-miami/, which tells exactly what should be done when an accident does occur and am up to date with it.
+I've lived too much life, seen too many inexplicable things happen, and heard a lot of incredulous anecdotes from officers like attorney Oxnard, that seemed accidental, only to be perfectly in alignment with the divine order of things.